 There are more specialized tools, systems and devices that are built specifically for autism.
 An example of this is PECS (Picture Exchange Communication System) that was created in 1985 to help with communicating for preschool students with autism.

 If you’re still unsure about what system works best for your child’s situation or progression, a speech therapist can help.
 You will learn more about what works best for your child and how you can incorporate visual cues in your daily life together.

 Using visual aids that are accessible and available for your child to use anywhere, as well as making large ones available to help with activities at home, your child will have easier time trying to express themselves.

 If you want to get started with the right visual support tools for your child, our speech therapists can help!
-Book a free consultation to learn more about tools and practices that can help with autism.
+Book a consultation to learn more about tools and practices that can help with autism.